-Important note: see a doctor urgently if you get sudden weakness (particularly if it occurs for the first time).
+Important note: consult a doctor urgently if you get sudden weakness (particularly if it occurs for the first time).
 There are other causes of this (such as a stroke) and these need to be ruled out before hemiplegic migraine can be diagnosed.

-Vestibular migraine may affect up to one in a hundred people.
+This may affect up to one in a hundred people.
 It causes recurring episodes of severe dizziness (vertigo) alongside other typical migraine symptoms and lasts between 5 minutes and 72 hours.
 The dizziness that you get with vestibular migraine is not an aura.
 It occurs at the same time as a headache.
 It can occur in people who get migraine with aura and those who get migraine without aura.

-Basilar-type migraine.
 This is rare.
 The basilar artery is in the back of your head.
 It used to be thought that this type of migraine originated due to a problem with the basilar artery.
 It is now thought that this is not the case, but the exact cause is not known.